RyanTYT/rusty_trader/trading-app/README.md

 ## Strategy

-The `StrategyExecutor` trait carries a heavy super-trait bound — not for `dyn` dispatch, but because strategies are aggregated into a macro-generated closed enum:
+The `StrategyExecutor` trait carries a heavy super-trait bound - from legacy implementation:

 ```rust
 // strategy/strategy.rs:25 — the trait